USB 3.0: USB 3.2

-As with the previous version, the same considerations around encoding and effective data rates apply.
-Although both Gen 1×2 and Gen 2×1 signal at 10 Gbit/s, Gen 1×2 uses the older, less efficient 8b/10b line coding which results in a lower effective speed, with the newer SuperSpeed+ protocol.
+As with the previous version, the same considerations around encoding and raw data rates apply.
+Although both Gen 1×2 and Gen 2(×1) signal at 10 Gbit/s, Gen 1×2 uses the older, less efficient 8b/10b line coding which results in a lower raw data rate compared with Gen 2(×1), though both using the newer SuperSpeedPlus protocol.

-In May 2018, Synopsys demonstrated the first USB 3.2 Gen 2×2 connection, where a Windows PC was connected to a storage device, reaching an average speed of 1600 MB/s.
+In May 2018, Synopsys demonstrated the first USB 3.2 Gen 2×2 operation mode, where a Windows PC was connected to a storage device, reaching an average data rate of 1600 MB/s for reading bulk transmissions, which is 66% of its raw throughput.

 USB 3.2 is supported with the default Windows 10 USB drivers and in Linux kernels 4.18 and onwards.

 In February 2019, USB-IF simplified the marketing guidelines by excluding Gen 1×2 mode and required the SuperSpeed trident logos to include maximum transfer speed.

-All USB connectors except USB-C were deprecated in USB 3.2.
+Two-lane operation (USB 3.2 Gen 1×2, USB 3.2 Gen 2×2) is only possible with Full-Featured Type‑C connectors.